hashicorp/terraform-provider-aws/website/docs/ephemerals/kms_secrets.html.markdown

 ## Attribute Reference

-This ephemeral resource exports the following attributes in addition to the arguments above:
+This resource exports the following attributes in addition to the arguments above:

 * `plaintext` - Map containing each `secret` `name` as the key with its decrypted plaintext value